mbianchidev/mbianchidev/README.md

 #### Long story (never) short

-I was always passionate about computers and technology, but I started to code when I was 15, after switching highschool from a scientific and mostly theoretical one to what in Italy is called "technical" highschool, where I learned the basics of programming and computer science 👨‍💻.
+I was always passionate about computers and technology, but I started to code when I was 15, after switching highschool from a scientific and mostly theoretical one to what in Italy is called "technical" high school, where I learned the basics of programming and computer science 👨‍💻.

-I was never a good student, I was always bored 🥱 by school and I never liked to study, but I was always curious and I loved to learn new things, especially if they were related to computers.
+I was never a good student, I was always bored by school 🥱 and I never liked to study, but I was always curious and I loved to learn new things, especially if they were related to computers.
 My professors at that time used to tell me that I would never work in IT because I was not good enough, but I never gave up and I kept learning on my own 🤓.

 Most people in my life were also not happy about my choice, they wanted me to go to university and get a degree to go for a "real job" 🤨 instead of "playing with computers", but I was not interested in that, I wanted to work and learn by doing, not by studying.

-I started my professional journey in 2015 as a web developer while still in high school, I started to write production grade PHP code even before I got my driving license 🚗 but I've been coding for a while before, since I was around 15.
+I started my professional journey in 2015 as a web developer, I started to write production grade PHP code even before I got my driving license. 🚗
 As employee I started as fullstack, in a small company building embedded software in C and some intarnal tools in C#, then I joined a promising local startup, always as fullstack but back to PHP with a Laravel flavor.

-Graduating from my highschool I then moved to a bigger city (Milan), switched language to specialize in Java and built my back(end) as a Software Engineer, I climbed the ladder, worked on large scale products (8+ million users) and finally became a Senior Software Engineer. 👷
+Graduating from my high school I then moved to a bigger city (Milan), switched language to specialize in Java and built my back(end) as a Software Engineer, I climbed the ladder, worked on large scale products (8+ million users) and finally became a Senior Software Engineer. 👷

-I am a fundamentally lazy person so I learnt to love automation, starting with bash scripts and moving on to DevOps tools.
+Since I am a fundamentally lazy person, I learnt to love automation, starting with bash scripts and moving on to DevOps tools and practices.
 I joined the Dark Side of DevOps and Site Reliability taking the best from my SWE background (I've never stopped to use the --force). 🌌

-At some point, after leading DevOps initatives and bringing multiple teams from 0 to GitOps, I felt that I reached a ceiling in my career both in the company I worked at that time and in Italy.
-That is the reason why I decided to start my journey in 2021 as a freelance professional and digital nomad. ✈️🏝️
+At some point, after leading DevOps initatives and bringing multiple teams from 0 to GitOps, I felt that I reached a ceiling in my career both in the company I worked at that time and in the italian IT landscape (not so rich, if you ask me).
-I wanted to scale my impact on the IT industry and to help more people and companies to achieve their goals. ⛰️
+That is the reason why I decided to start my journey in 2021 as a freelance professional and digital nomad. ✈️🏝️ I wanted to scale my impact on the IT industry and to help more people and companies to achieve their goals. ⛰️

 I coached and mentored my padawans (ehm I mean, my students) about DevOps principles and practices.
 I also helped companies to improve their DevEx and DevOps approach. 📚